 One of the first things that will happen when you arrive is that you will “matriculate” – it’s all very Harry Potter but without the sorting hat.
 It usually involves a group photo, a formal dinner and a ceremony where you shake someone’s hand and sign an enrolment agreement.
 Matriculating basically means fully enrolling into your college, but with a bit more ceremony.
 You may be required to buy a gown to matriculate in when you arrive (they’re around £40).
 You can buy or hire a gown from the SU Reception.

 You will get the opportunity to meet your college parents (see our Feel Prepared section for more information).
 They will show you around college when you arrive and probably have a “family dinner” with you.

-Start of Term:
++ Start of term:

 At Cambridge, weeks start on Thursday.
 This means that if you arrive on the weekend, you have four days before lectures start.
 Before this you’ll have time to meet your Director of Studies (DoS) who will go over your timetable and give you some advice about starting work at Cambridge.
-If you’re lost or confused, the Student Advice Service will be able to send you in the right direction.
+If you’re lost or confused, the Students’ Unions’ Advice Service will be able to send you in the right direction.

-Basically, we do all we can to provide accessible and value services to make your time at the University of Cambridge as streamlined as possible – and they’re available to ALL students.
+We do all we can to provide accessible and value services to make your time at the University of Cambridge as streamlined as possible – and they’re available to ALL students.
 You can drop by our offices at 17 Mill Lane in central Cambridge or find out more about what we do on the main CUSU site.